 Butler County is situated in the western part of Pennsylvania, approximately 35 miles north of Pittsburgh.
 Bordered by the Allegheny River to the southeast, it offers a mix of suburban and rural landscapes.
 The county seat is the city of Butler, which serves as a commercial hub for the area.
 Accessible via Route 422 and Interstate 79, Butler County provides an escape from city life while still being close to the amenities of a major metropolitan area.

-Things To Do In Butler County PA
+Things To Do In Butler PA and Surrounding Butler County

 VISIT: The Maridon Museum, Butler

 A substantial collection of 20th Century Asian art is hidden, improbably, in a tiny western PA town on a very inconspicuous residential street.
+The only museum in the Western PA region with a specific focus on Asian art coupled with German Meissen porcelain, the Maridon Museum is the very definition of a “hidden treasure.”

 Mary Phillips (who married Big Oil heir, Don Phillips) lived in an unpretentious Butler home and never traveled farther than Atlantic City, NJ.
 But Phillips had a pert, intellectual mind and a penchant for collecting Asian art.